Lumisumu/carrot-comic-downloader/README.md

 To use custom downloading you have to run the project on your own computer with Python 3.
 See the next section for installation instructions.

-Edit "script_custom.py" in "resources" folder, the file has commented instructions.
-If the comic has multiple types of comics (multiple panels, comics in different file formats), you can use "script_carrot.py" and "script_dark.py" in "resources/pyfiles" folder as examples.
+Edit "script_custom.py" in "res" folder, the file has commented instructions.
+If the comic has multiple types of comics (multiple panels, comics in different file formats), you can use "script_carrot.py" and "script_dark.py" in "res/pyfiles" folder as examples.

 ## Installing and running project